Tianhao Wang (王天浩)

 CVRecent papers(*: equal contribution)

-- Structured Preconditioners in Adaptive Optimization: A Unified Analysis”arXiv:2503.10537, 2025
+- Structured Preconditioners in Adaptive Optimization: A Unified AnalysisIn International Conference on Machine Learning (ICML), 2025

 - Can Neural Networks Achieve Optimal Computational-statistical Tradeoff?
 An Analysis on Single-Index ModelIn International Conference on Learning Representations (ICLR), 2025 (Oral)Presented at NeurIPS 2024 Workshop on Mathematics of Modern Machine Learning